-When using Fair Way as your FDR service provider, the first step is to talk with a Resolution Coordinator who will assess if mediation is right for you.
-If FDR is suitable, then a FDR mediator will talk individually with each of the people involved.
-At a later stage you'll have a joint meeting where the mediator will work with all parties to help you reach agreement about care arrangements.
+The first step is to talk with a Resolution Coordinator who will assess if mediation is right for you.
+If FDR is suitable, then a FDR mediator will talk individually with each of the people involved and one of our Child Specialists will speak with you about your children.
+At a later stage you'll have a joint meeting (if you agree to it) where the mediator will work with all parties to help you reach agreement about care arrangements.
+There are lots of ways we can arrange the mediation, so the mediator will chat with you before to ensure the process works well for everyone.